 I've trained many seniors approaching their 70s and they always report enhanced mood, mental alertness, and mental well-being after taking long walks.

 2. Bodyweight Workouts

 Body weight exercises are among the most effective ways to combat the loss of muscle mass in older adults.

-The reasons for increased muscle mass loss include a decreased ability to metabolize protein, and hormonal problems, among other problems .
+According to WebMD, there are two main reasons for increased muscle mass loss for men in their 60s; a decreased ability to metabolize protein and hormonal problems .

 Recommended bodyweight workouts for senior adults in their 60s include:

 - Superman Exercises

 - Squats to Chair

 3. Resistance Band Workouts